Paradise Elementary Parent Involvement Policy

 Paradise Elementary will hold a meeting during the first six weeks of the new school year for all parents.
 At that meeting the Title I program will be described, the Parental Involvement Policy will be distributed and reviewed, and opportunities for parental participation will be explained.
 Parent volunteers will be recruited to serve on the district or campus Advisory Committee.

 The annual meeting will be held for the convenience of parents and translators will be present.
-Parents will be informed about the meeting in the newspaper, by e-mail, and notices sent home with students.
+Parents will be informed about the meeting by various media modalities and notes home.

 Parents will be advised that the effectiveness of the Parental Involvement Program will be evaluated annually and the policy will be revised to meet the needs of the students, school, parents, and community.